RedHatInsights/backstage-plugin-status-page/plugins/feedback/README.md

     # Enter your jira project key,
     jira/project-key: '<your-jira-project-key>'

-    # Enter the url of you jira server.
+    # (optional) Enter the url of you jira server.
+    # If not set then it will use first host from app-config
     feedback/host: '<your-jira-host-url>'

     # (optional) Type in your mail here,